-The proposed code requires doctors to be "culturally safe" and to comply with a patient's beliefs about gender identity and sexuality, with no provision given for a doctor to differ in their professional judgement.
+The Medical Board of Australia draft code of conduct that will apply to all Australian doctors requires doctors to be "culturally safe" and comply with a patient's beliefs about gender identity and sexuality, with no provision given for a doctor to differ in their professional judgement.

-I am aware that a doctors' group has expressed concern for the future of medicine in Australia in light of the changes, that it is quite that the interpretation of 'culturally safe' could impact on good health outcomes and good medical practice.
-'Respectful practice', also, is significantly different from 'respectful of the beliefs and cultures of others' and this change also could impact on good health outcomes.
+This could be a concern for the future of medicine in Australia in light of the changes.

+Doctors have said "We are concerned with the possible interpretation of 'culturally safe', that it should not impact on good health outcomes and good medical practice",

+"We are concerned that 'respectful practice' is significantly different to 'respectful of the beliefs and cultures of others' and that this change also could impact on good health outcomes.